prathikkaranth/voxelerator/README.md

 To build voxelerator, follow [openFrameworks setup guide](https://openframeworks.cc/download/) and setup openFrameworks.
 Once setup, run the project generator in the openFrameworks build folder and update project to Voxelerator project.

 ## How it works
-If you want to understand the logic behind voxeleration, check out my [blog](https://lite.prathik-karanth.com/posts/voxelerator/).
+If you want to understand the logic, check out my [blog](https://lite.prathik-karanth.com/posts/voxelerator/).